toufiqulislamtanmoy/flight_search/README.md

       - Booking class and baggage options.
       - Loading status of airport data.

+Okay, here's the updated markdown without code:

 **3. Search Functionality:**

-   - The application includes a "Search" button that triggers the search handler when clicked.
+The application includes a "Search" button that triggers the search handler when clicked.
+After the user fills in all necessary information, clicking the "Search" button will:

-   - The search handler gathers all the search parameters from the global state and logs them to the console.
+1. **Retrieve Search Parameters:** The search handler gathers all the search parameters from the global state.
+2. **Redirect to `/flight/search` Route:** The user is then redirected to the `/flight/search` route.
+3. **Display Search Results:** On the `/flight/search` page:
+    - If flight results are found, they will be displayed.
+    - If no results are found, a message like "No flights found" will be shown.

+**4. Show More/Show Less Functionality on Flight Search Results Page:**

+- **Initial Display:** When the search results page loads, it will initially display only the 10 results.
+- **"Show More" Button:** If there are more results than 10, a "Show More" button will be visible.
+- **"Show More" Click:** When the user clicks "Show More":
+   - The next 10 results will be added to the displayed list.
+   - The "Show More" button will remain active until all results are displayed.
+- **"Show Less" Button:** When all results are displayed, the "Show More" button will be replaced with a "Show Less" button.
+- **"Show Less" Click:** When the user clicks "Show Less":
+   - The display will be reset to show only the first 10 results.
+   - The "Show More" button will reappear if there are more results than 10.

 **The project aims to demonstrate the following:**